elenderg/PAL-1000/instruções de compilação.md

 `Round the address up to the nearest multiple of 4.`

-`240. it's not enough, of course, to just give an address to a routine's entry point; we need to know where to put each fragment of code, as well.
-So we need these two guys:`
+240. it's not enough, of course, to just give an address to a routine's entry point; we need to know where to put each fragment of code, as well.
+So we need these two guys:

 `To address some fragments given an address:`